 Students should consult with their advisor and the Ph.D.
 Program Director as they begin to consider selecting a dissertation committee.
 The choice of members for the committee should be guided by the candidate's need for consultation on substantive matters and research methods.
 It is common for a student to form a committee by choosing one person with whom they have an established working relationship, one person who has special substantive knowledge related to the research topic, and one person who has special research methods knowledge congruent with the proposed dissertation research.
 Clearly a particular faculty member can fulfill more than one of these roles.

-Any faculty member who is asked to chair or be a member of a dissertation committee is free to accept or decline the student's request.
+Any faculty member who is asked to serve as the dissertation director or be a member of a dissertation committee is free to accept or decline the student's request.

-The chairperson, plus members, normally makes up a committee of three; however, if special expertise is needed, a 4th person may be added to the committee.
+The dissertation director, plus members, normally makes up a committee of three; however, if special expertise is needed, a 4th person may be added to the committee.
 In selecting committee members, GSSW faculty should be considered first.
 If needed expertise is not available within GSSW, one member of the committee may be from outside of the School.
 Further, in cases that are supported by a strong rationale, the Ph.D.
 Committee can add an extra outside person through petition and approval of the Ph.D.
 Committee.
-In all cases, the dissertation chairperson and at least one other member of the committee must be selected from GSSW faculty.
-The chair must hold an earned doctorate and have served on at least one dissertation committee through the dissertation proposal approval phase.
+In all cases, the dissertation director and at least one other member of the committee must be selected from GSSW faculty.
+The dissertation director must hold an earned doctorate and have served on at least one dissertation committee through the dissertation proposal approval phase.
 Also, while not the norm; one person without a doctorate can serve on the committee if they possess special expertise that is relevant to the dissertation.

 The student chooses members for the dissertation committee and completes the committee form with the required signatures.
 The form is then given to the Ph.D.
-Assistant to forward to the next Ph.D.
-Committee meeting for review of expertise contribution and final approval.
+Program Assistant to forward to the Ph.D.
+Program Director who reviews the committee for review of expertise contribution and final approval.
 The form is placed in the student's file.
-The chairperson of the dissertation committee becomes the student's formal advisor.
+The dissertation director becomes the student's formal advisor.
 No changes in committee membership may occur unless a written request signed by both the student and committee member and is approved by the Ph.D.
 Program Director.